Ron Asheton: The Stooges

 By 1967, Asheton was jamming with his brother Scott and friend Dave Alexander.
 They were soon joined by James "Iggy" Osterberg who remembered Asheton from the Chosen Few.
 The "Psychedelic Stooges" played their first show Halloween 1967.
-In 1968 they were signed to Elektra Records along with MC5 by Danny Fields.
+In 1968, they were signed to Elektra Records along with MC5 by Danny Fields.
 He played guitar on and wrote most of the music for their first two albums, debut album The Stooges (1969) and Fun House (1970).
 Shortly after recording Fun House, a second guitarist was added to the band, initially former roadie Bill Cheatham, who was shortly thereafter replaced by James Williamson.
 Infighting between Asheton and Williamson, whom he saw as usurping his role as songwriter and lead guitarist, as well as the toll of extensive drug use, caused the band to break up in 1971.

 In 1972, David Bowie invited Pop and Williamson to London to reform the band and record a new album.
 Eventually, after being unable to find suitable local replacements, Pop invited the Asheton brothers to rejoin but with Ron on bass, a role Ron accepted only begrudgingly.
 The resulting album, Raw Power, sold poorly initially, but has since been seen as a seminal album in the development of what would later be called punk rock.
-Tensions and drug use had not gone away during the brief reunion, however, and the band would disintegrate again in February, 1974.
+Tensions and drug use had not gone away during the brief reunion, however, and the band would disintegrate again in February 1974.
 Several more releases continued sporadically during the next several decades, mostly recordings of live shows, album remixes, and collections of unreleased recordings, but the Stooges would not tour or record again during the 20th century.

 When the Stooges reformed in 2003 he once again appeared as the band's guitarist.
-He stayed with the band until his death and was replaced by Williamson.
+He stayed with the band until his death on January 6, 2009 and was replaced by Williamson.